-Also, HEREs prepared 6 analytical notes, and their findings will be presented in the second part of the present report.
+Also, HEREs prepared 6 analytical notes, and their findings are presented in the Annex to the present report.
 The following relevant topics were discussed to support making decisions on future national and regional priorities, as well as describing development trends in the Republic of Uzbekistan until 2030: the focus was on the following reforms implemented in Uzbekistan in the period from 2017 to 2020: structural reforms in the public governance and economics; in higher education; in the field of science and innovation; in agriculture and health care.